Dr. Rosie Day

 MY RESEARCH VISION

 My research is concerned with environmental sustainability and social justice.
-My motivation is to work towards a society that is fair and promotes the wellbeing of all, whilst respecting the environment and living within
+My motivation is to work towards a society that is fair and promotes the wellbeing of all, whilst respecting the environment.

 Rosie completed a BSc in Environmental Sciences at the University of East Anglia and worked in private sector research and local government before returning to academia.
 She gained an MSc in Social Research Methods from the London School of Economics, followed by a PhD in 2004 from the Department of Geography at University College London.
 She was awarded a one year ESRC postdoctoral fellowship at UCL, and then took up a post as research fellow at the Department of Urban Studies, University of Glasgow in 2005, working within the Scottish Centre for Research on Social Justice.
 Rosie joined the School of Geography, Earth and Environmental Sciences at Birmingham in August 2007.